'Weaponized' Facebook fails to protect civil rights, audit says

 Facebook commissioned the audit in 2018 as part of its response to a range of criticism over issues such as data privacy, voter suppression, incitement of violence and a lack of transparency in political advertising.
 The audit was ledby Laura Murphy, a former director of the American Civil Liberties Union's legislative office.

-"Facebook stands firmly against hate," Sandberg said.
+"The audit looked at a wide range of civil rights issues, including our policies against hate.
+There are no quick fixes to these issues — nor should there be," Sandberg said.
 "What has become increasingly clear is that we have a long way to go."

-The auditors said Facebook had been too willing to exempt politicians from its rules, letting some spread misinformation, harmful and divisive rhetoric, and even calls to violence.

-One Trump tweet, labeled by Twitter as "potentially misleading", said voting by mail - a common procedure in U.S. elections - would be "substantially fraudulent".

 Organizers of the advertising boycott met for more than an hour via video conference with Facebook CEO Mark Zuckerberg and Sandberg on Tuesday.
 After the meeting, activists said they saw "no commitment to action" from the company.

-(Reporting by Supantha Mukherjee in Bengaluru, Elizabeth Culliford in London and Fanny Potkin in Jakarta Editing by Peter Graff)
+(Reporting by Supantha Mukherjee in Bengaluru, Elizabeth Culliford in London and Fanny Potkin in Jakarta Editing by Peter Graff and Nick Zieminski)

 ((supantha.mukherjee@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 61822718; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))